p-org/P/Docs/docs/getstarted/install.md

 ### [Step 4] Recommended IDE (Optional)

-- For developing P programs, we recommend using [Peasy for VS Code](https://marketplace.visualstudio.com/items?itemName=PLanguage.peasy-extension).
+- For developing P programs, we recommend using [Peasy](https://marketplace.visualstudio.com/items?itemName=PLanguage.peasy-extension).

 - For debugging generated C# code, we recommend using [Rider](https://www.jetbrains.com/rider/) for Mac/Linux or [Visual Studio 2019](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio) for Windows.

 - For debugging generated Java code, we recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/)

-## Using P
+!!! note ""
     Great :smile:!
 You are all set to compile and check your first P program :mortar_board:!